Black Mormons: Black Mormons in Brazil

 Church leaders were initially hesitant to expand the church in Brazil because of the high percentage of people with mixed ancestry.
-Missionaries arrived in 1928 but were instructed to only work with German people living in the southern part of the country, since they were less likely to be black.
+Missionaries arrived in 1928 but were instructed to only work with German people living in the southern part of the country, since they were less likely to be Black.
 When the Brazilian government outlawed the use of non-Portuguese languages in public meetings in 1938, the mission switched from a German language mission to a Portuguese speaking one.

 In the 1940s, mission president Rulon S. Howells began requiring potential converts to provide their genealogy, with the goal of establishing "racial purity" among converts.
-Howells and travelling general authorities instructed missionaries to avoid teaching black people.
-Missionaries were only supposed to approach people who did not look black.
-During the visits, they were supposed to discuss family history and look for evidence of black ancestry.
-Finally, they presented a lineage lesson were they taught about the Curse of Cain and specifically asked if they had black ancestry.
-If at any time during the lessons, it was discovered they had black ancestry, they were discouraged from investigating the church.
-Occasionally, members who did not appear black were baptized, but were later discovered to have black heritage.
+Howells and travelling general authorities instructed missionaries to avoid teaching Black people.
+Missionaries were only supposed to approach people who did not look Black.
+During the visits, they were supposed to discuss family history and look for evidence of Black ancestry.
+Finally, they presented a lineage lesson were they taught about the Curse of Cain and specifically asked if they had Black ancestry.
+If at any time during the lessons, it was discovered they had Black ancestry, they were discouraged from investigating the church.
+Occasionally, members who did not appear Black were baptized, but were later discovered to have Black heritage.
 In these cases, their records were marked and they were denied the priesthood.
-Because of these strict rules and regulations, very few people with black ancestry joined the church.
+Because of these strict rules and regulations, very few people with Black ancestry joined the church.
 While missionaries were given significant teaching and instruction on the priesthood ban, church leadership purposely avoided talking to Brazilians about the priesthood ban, which left many Brazilians confused about the ban.
-Brazilian members often did not share American views on race, and did not want to implement the priesthood ban on blacks.
+Brazilian members often did not share American views on race, and did not want to implement the priesthood ban on Black men.
 This created significant friction between the Brazilian membership and the American leadership.
-This was partially alleviated in 1967 when the church allowed members who did not appear to be black to have the priesthood even if they could not trace their genealogy out of Brazil.
+This was partially alleviated in 1967 when the church allowed members who did not appear to be Black to have the priesthood even if they could not trace their genealogy out of Brazil.
 In 1978 the priesthood was extended to all male members, and the lineage lesson was dropped.